MacInnes/Trelora/README.md

 # Trelora

 A listing consultation tool, designed to be used as a mobile app, by Trelora agents during client home visits.
+This project was created as a Module 3 group project for Turing's Backend Engineering program.

 # Prerequisites/ Dependencies
  This project assumes you have installed: